Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-Having introduced in Section \ref{SEC:PHS} a geometric formulation of PHS, we are are now to generalize the definition given of PHS to introduce the notion of implicit PHS, see, e.g. \cite{Sec,VdSPH}.
-As briefly mentioned, the definition of implicit PHS is based on the notion of \textit{Dirac structure}, so that we need first to introduce some fundamental concepts, see, e.g. \cite{VdSPH}.
+\fc{ Having provided, in Section \ref{SEC:DESPHS},} a geometric formulation of PHS, we can generalize the \fc{given definition of PHS} to introduce the notion of implicit PHS, \cite{Sec,VdSPH}.
+As briefly mentioned, the definition of implicit PHS is based on the notion of \textit{Dirac structure}, \fc{hence we first need} to introduce some fundamental concepts, \cite{VdSPH}.